martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 : In TLS 1.3, these transitions are infrequent aside from during the initial
   handshake:

-    * the client's first client is only split if 0-RTT is used, in which case 4 packets are required
+    * the client's first flight is only split if 0-RTT is used, in which case 4 packets are required

     * the server's first flight contains handshake records with two different